Using CampSite's import tool, admin users can upload families, campers, alumni, and custom field data into their database in mass.

 Step 1: Download the template

-The data you wish to import must following a specific format on the spreadsheet you upload.
+The data you wish to import must be entered onto a specific spreadsheet template that we provide for each import.

 In Step 1, click to download our spreadsheet template that we've pre-formatted to meet CampSite's formatting requirements.